BjoernRohr/sampcompR/README.md

 functions (e.g., plot_uni_compare).

 Also, the difference can be shown in a table that can be helpful to document the results.
-By adding resulting table to other functions (e.g., the `kable()` function in RMarkdown), we can easily get a good result table.
+We can easily get a good result table by adding the resulting table to other functions (e.g., the kable() function in RMarkdown).

 ``` r
 uni_output_table<-sampcompR::uni_compare_table(univar_data)